Infinite metacyclic subgroups of the mapping class group: Infinite metacyclic subgroups of mapping class group

-\begin{rem} An infinite metacyclic subgroup of $\langle F, G \rangle < \map(S_g)$ generated by a Penner-type pseudo-Anosov mapping class $F$ can also have pseudo-Anosovs of non-Penner type.
-In each of the Examples \ref{exmp:polygon}, \ref{exmp:zz4s4g+1}, and \ref{exmp:z-1z4s4g} described above, it can be seen that every pseudo-Anosov mapping class in $\langle F, G \rangle$ which is not a power of $F$ is a non-Penner-type pseudo-Anosov.
+\begin{rem} An infinite metacyclic subgroup of $\langle F, G \rangle < \map(S_g)$ generated by a Penner-type pseudo-Anosov mapping class $F$ can also have pseudo-Anosovs of non-Penner-type.
+In Examples \ref{exmp:z-1z4s4g} and \ref{exmp:zz4s4g+1}, it can be seen that every pseudo-Anosov mapping class in $\langle F, G \rangle$ which is not a power of $F$ is a non-Penner-type pseudo-Anosov.
 In fact, $F$ can also be replaced with a non-Penner-type pseudo-Anosov generator.
-In Example \ref{exmp:zz4s4g+1}, for $i\neq 0$ and $j\neq 0$, the mapping class $G^iF^j$ is a non-Penner-type pseudo-Anosov, while in Examples \ref{exmp:polygon} and \ref{exmp:z-1z4s4g}, $G^iF^j$, where $i$ is an even positive integer and $j\neq 0$, is a non-Penner type pseudo-Anosov.
+In Example \ref{exmp:zz4s4g+1}, for $i\not \equiv 0 \pmod {|G|}$ and $j\neq 0$, the mapping class $G^iF^j$ is a non-Penner-type pseudo-Anosov, while in Example \ref{exmp:z-1z4s4g}, $G^iF^j$, where $i$ is an even positive integer such that $i\not \equiv 0 \pmod {|G|}$ and $j\neq 0$, is a non-Penner-type pseudo-Anosov.
 Furthermore, in each case, taking $j = \pm 1$ would yield elements that are possible generators of $\langle F,G \rangle$ in place of $F$. \end{rem}